anthony-linaro/shrinkwrap/documentation/userguide/config.rst

-build       list        List of shell commands to be executed during component build. postbuild   list        List of shell commands to be executed during component build after the ``build`` list. clean       list        List of shell commands to be executed during component clean. artifacts   dictionary  Set of artifacts that the component exports.
+build       list        List of shell commands to be executed during component build. postbuild   list        List of shell commands to be executed during component build after the ``build`` list. clean       list        List of shell commands to be executed during component clean. artifacts   dictionary  Set of artifacts (files and/or directories) that the component exports.
 Key is artifact name and value is path to built artifact.
 Other components can reference them with the ``${artifact:<name>}`` macros.
 Used to determine build dependencies.
 =========== =========== ===========

 -----------